MicrosoftDocs/SupportArticles-docs/Office/Client/word/recover-lost-unsaved-corrupted-document.md

 </a>

 AutoRecover file names end in the .asd file name extension.
-By default, Word searches for auto-recover files every time that it starts, and then it displays any files found in the **Document Recovery** task pane.
+By default, Word searches for autorecover files every time that it starts, and then it displays any files found in the **Document Recovery** task pane.

-1. Use Word to automatically find the auto-recovered files.
+1. Use Word to automatically find the autorecovered files.
 To do this, follow these steps:

    1. Right-click the taskbar, and select **Task Manager**.